Oh, boy, you’re just full of fun today, aren’t ya?

 Consistently, the Mount Airy City Schools is a top-performing school system in North Carolina.
 The school system’s SAT critical reading and math scores are above the state and national average, and the school is in the top 5% of school districts in North Carolina with the highest number of students proficient in EOGs and EOCs.
 The school district is ranked number 9 among 115 districts in the state in the percentage of students graduating from high school in 4 years or less.

 Mount Airy is the North Carolina retirement and relocation hotbed for those looking for recreation.
 The town is less than 45 minutes from three state parks and a 15-minute drive from the Blue Ridge Parkway.
 The city is a walkable town with the Emily B. Taylor and Ararat River greenways along with scenic bikeways and mountain biking trails.
-Mount Airy is within a 30-minute drive from seven golf courses, including Primland Golf and Spa Resort, a mountain lodge and golf course that sits on 12,000 acres high in the Virginia Blue Ridge Mountains.
+Mount Airy is within a 30-minute drive from seven golf courses, including Primland Golf and Spa Resort and Cross Creek Country Club, a mountain lodge and golf course that sits on 12,000 acres high in the Virginia Blue Ridge Mountains.